autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 The contract stores static [slashing protocol configuration parameters](/concepts/accountability/#slashing-protocol-configuration) used to compute slashing penalties.
 Contract functions are called by validators whilst participating in the AFD protocol to:

 - Return a committee member's proven faults
-- Determine if a new accusation can be made
+- Determine if a new accusation can be made and is slashable
-- Determine if a validator is slashable
 - Submit accountability events.

 Function calls to compute accountability each block and apply slashing penalties at epoch end are restricted to protocol.